 It can be extremely distressing to find that the treatment you need means you will not be able to have children.
 It can seem very unfair to have to cope with this as well as with your cancer.

 Even for people who had not yet thought about having children, losing fertility can be very difficult to come to terms with.
 It can affect the way you feel about yourself.
 It will take time to come to terms with this change in your life.
 It is important to give yourself time to adjust and feel sad.
 Talking to someone close can help.
-But it can take time to be able to do this.

 You may want to talk to someone other than your partner, family or friends.
 Some people find it helpful to talk to a therapist or counsellor.